 We are delegating more and more morally fraught decisions to computers and their algorithms.
 Many find the prospect of such a thing truly alarming.
 It’s hard to blame them for that.
 After all, how many of us would be willing to trust our own lives to a computer algorithm?

 Recent years have seen the rise of machine learning algorithms surrounding us in our homes and back pockets.
 They're increasingly used in everything from recommending movies to guiding sentencing in criminal courts, thanks to their being perceived as unbiased and fair.
 But can algorithms really be objective when they are created by biased human programmers?
 Are such biased algorithms inherently immoral?
 And is there a way to resist immoral algorithms?
-Josh and Ken run code with Angèle Christin from Stanford University, author of "Algorithms in Practice: Comparing Web Journalism and Criminal Justice."
+Josh and Ken run the code with Angèle Christin from Stanford University, author of Metrics at Work: Journalism and the Contested Meaning of Algorithms.

 Would you be willing to trust your life to an algorithm?

 Well, aren't computers less prone to bias than human beings?

 Do we really want to turn over our moral agency to software?